SiliconLabs/wiseconnect-wifi-bt-sdk/examples/featured/firmware_update/readme.md

 Read through the following sections and make any changes needed.

 ### Host Interface

-  - By default, the application is configured to use the SPI bus for interfacing between Host platforms and the RS9116W EVK.
+* By default, the application is configured to use the SPI bus for interfacing between Host platforms(STM32F411 Nucleo / EFR32MG21) and the RS9116W EVK.

-  - The SAPI driver provides APIs to enable other host interfaces if SPI is not suitable for your needs.
+	 **Note:** This application is under development in EFM32 host platform.

 ### Bare Metal/RTOS Support
 To select a bare metal configuration, see [Selecting bare metal](#selecting-bare-metal).